Chinkara Breeding Centre Kairu, Bhiwani

 Chinkara Breeding Centre, Kairu is a protected Chinkara breeding centre in Kairu village, Tosham tehsil, Bhiwani district, Haryana, India.
 The Ch.
 Surender Singh Memorial Herbal Park, Kairu is nearby.

 Description

 The centre is a protected Chinkara breeding centre and tourist attraction located in 60 acre of undeveloped mixed forest.
 The centre started in 1985 with 10 animals, and as of April 2013 had 66 animals (22 males, 44 female and two young).
 Here the animals are fed twice a day (morning and evening).

-Today it is an exceptional tourist attraction, because on 60 hectares they can see the diversity of flora and fauna.
+Today, the site covers approximately 60 hectares and is open to visitors, who can observe a variety of flora and fauna.

 Transport

 The village of Kairu can be reached via road using the state transport service or private bus services.
 The closest railway station is at Bhiwani.